fhumbertodf/dicionario/Textos3.md

 I already knew some of the children because they lived near me.
 I began to play with some of the things that were in the classroom.
 There were toy trucks, coloring books, and even a doll house.
-I soon forgotto be scared, and I began to play with the other children.
+I soon forgot to be scared, and I began to play with the other children.
 I didn't even notice that my mother had left the room.
-In school we sang songs, played some games and listenedas the teacher read us a story.
+In school we sang songs, played some games and listened as the teacher read us a story.
 I had a lot of fun on my first day of school.
 I even drew a picture of my teacher.
 I took the picture home, and my mother put it on the refrigerator.